Kanazawa Station 金沢駅

 Kanazawa gold leaf dates back to the Azuchi Momoyama Period (1568-1603).
 During the Meiji Period (1868 -1912), the industry flourished.
 With superior technology for leafing, Kanazawa became the nation's leading producer, now accounting for nearly 100% of Japan's gold, silver, and brass leaf production.
 This industry made Kanazawa rich in the past and continues to dominate industry here today.

-There is a hotel inside the station, and about a two-minute walk from the east exit are the major western hotels ANA Crowne Plaza and Nikko Kanazawa Hotel.
+There is a hotel inside the station, and about a two-minute walk there are the major hotels ANA Crowne Plaza and Nikko Kanazawa Hotel.

 Transportation around the city

 All of the popular sights in Kanazawa can be accessed by bus or taxi from the east exit.
 There is a transportation information center located just outside of the east exit where you can inquire about how to get to major destinations like Kanazawa Castle and Kenrokuen Garden .
-The Kanazawa Loop Bus, Kenrokuen Shuttle, and Kenrokuen Light Up bus are all very convenient and easy to use.
+The Kanazawa Loop Bus and Kanazawa Light Up bus are both very convenient and easy to use.
 You can walk to Omicho Market from the station in 15 minutes if you're feeling active.
 Taking a taxi is also convenient, and costs about 1,000 yen to anywhere in central Kanazawa.

 While Kanazawa Castle is adjacent, it is Kenrokuen Garden that is the biggest jewel in Kanazawa's crown.
 Like many beautiful gardens in Japan, Kenrokuen has picturesque ponds, plum and cherry blossoms in spring, azaleas, and irises early in summer, and colorful red and yellow leaves in autumn.